matcom/hulk/docs/guide/protocols.md

 let x : Hashable = new Person() in print(x.hash());
 ```

-Anywhere you can annotate a symbol with a type (variables, attributes, function,method and type arguments, and return values), you can also use a protocol.
+Anywhere you can annotate a symbol with a type (variables, attributes, function, method and type arguments, and return values), you can also use a protocol.
 For the purpose of type inference, protocols are treated as types.

-## Covariance and contravariance in protocol implementation
+## Variance in protocol implementation

 In order to implementing a protocol, a type doesn't necessarily have to match the exact signature of the protocol.
 Instead, method and type arguments are considered *contravariant*, and return values *covariant*.
 This means that arguments can be of the same type or higher, and the return values of the same type or lower than as defined in the protocol.

+Similarly, when you extend a protocol, you can override some of the methods as long as you respect the variance constraints.

+## Conforming with protocols

+More formally, protocols extend the notion of type conforming by adding the following rules:

+- A type `T` conforms to a protocol `P` if `T` has all the method defined in `P` with the appropriate types (respecting the variance constraints explained before).
+- If a protocol `P1` extends a protocol `P2`, then trivially `P1 <= P2`.
+- A protocol `P1` also conforms to another protocol `P2` if any type that conforms to `P1` would also conform to `P2`, even if there is no explicit extension declared.